meteor-daigo/daigo-core/README.md

-daigo-base
+daigo-core
 ==========

 Gamification package for Meteor.
-This specifically is the base package, needed for all Daigo packages
+This specifically is the core package, needed for all Daigo packages

 ### Packages